 The final walkthrough ensures that the buyer gets what they agreed on with the seller.

-The final step is a lengthy one where the buyer and seller sign the closing documents.
+The final step is lengthy, where the buyer and seller sign the closing documents.
 These are your tax declarations, initial escrow settlement, deed of trust, etc. These documents are signed in front of the lender, closing agent, real estate agent, and any other legal representatives.

 Once all documents are signed, the escrow agent presents the buyer with a deed of their new home.